pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/provider/restassured/readme.md

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.

-It is using a public tenant on Pactflow, which you can access [here](https://test.pactflow.io) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
-The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer/latest).
+It is using a public tenant on Pactflow, which you can access [here](https://testdemo.pactflow.io/) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+The latest version of the Example Pactflow Consumer/Example Pactflow Provider (RestAssured) pact is published [here](https://testdemo.pactflow.io/overview/provider/pactflow-example-provider-resassured/consumer/pactflow-example-consumer).

 ## Pre-requisites